DavidF-22/ICS3909-FYP/README.md

 ```
 This project is organized into two main directories: `code` and `data`.
 The `code` directory contains the workflow scripts, helper functions and machine learning logic, which is further divided into the `encode`, `train` and `evaluate` directories.

-Each model architecture (BiLSTM, DeepRNN, and ResNet) has its own dedicated folder within both train and evaluate, allowing for clear traceability between files and their corresponding architectures.
+Each model architecture (BiLSTM, DeepGRU, and ResNet) has its own dedicated folder within both train and evaluate, allowing for clear traceability between files and their corresponding architectures.
 Furthermore, the helper_functions directory contains reusable utility functions that support model building, training, and evaluation across different architectures.

 Encoding scripts handle sequence and binding matrix transformations, while workflow `.sh` scripts in the `root` streamline the execution process.
 Lastly, the `data` directory is divided by model type and workflow stage (training or testing), each with its own `README` file acting as placeholders to indicate which datasets should be placed there instead of the README file.
 This setup ensures modularity, clarity, and ease of use.